nikochiko/kausm.in/content/posts/the-stranger.md

 death of his mother.
 None of these incidents were profound enough to throw the man into some odd kind of reflections on his life.
 He never regretted any of his actions, and as he proved to the chaplain towards the end, he didn't change his religious beliefs despite much attempt.
-My impression of Mersault was merely someone numb to everything but the basest human feelings.

 It was as if his every action was actually an inaction.
 No action was his own "wish".
 He didnt wish to kill the Arab, but it was the weather